blbadger/blbadger.github.io/neural-networks.md

 {f \in \mathbf C^1(X, Y)}
 $$

-Using fundemental set theory, it can be shown that
+Using fundamental set theory, it can be shown that

 $$
 \lvert {f \in \mathbf C^1(X, Y)} \rvert << \lvert {f \in \mathbf C(X, Y)} \rvert << \lvert {f \in (X, Y)} \rvert